SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn.md

  Available since 2.19.
 - `service_rest_incoming_max_connection_count` (Number) The maximum number of REST incoming client connections that can be simultaneously connected to the Message VPN.
 This value may be higher than supported by the platform.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default is the maximum value supported by the platform.
 - `service_rest_incoming_plain_text_enabled` (Boolean) Enable or disable the plain-text REST service for incoming clients in the Message VPN.
 Disabling causes clients currently connected to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `service_rest_incoming_plain_text_listen_port` (Number) The port number for incoming plain-text REST clients that connect to the Message VPN.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceRestIncomingPlainTextEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_rest_incoming_plain_text_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 - `service_rest_incoming_tls_enabled` (Boolean) Enable or disable the use of encryption (TLS) for the REST service for incoming clients in the Message VPN.
 Disabling causes clients currently connected over TLS to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `service_rest_incoming_tls_listen_port` (Number) The port number for incoming REST clients that connect to the Message VPN over TLS.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceRestIncomingTlsEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_rest_incoming_tls_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 - `service_rest_mode` (String) The REST service mode for incoming REST clients that connect to the Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"messaging"`.
 The allowed values and their meaning are:

 <pre>